katieloesch/hunting-buddy/README.md

 **2. Start Development Servers**

-- After installing the dependencies, start the the backend and frontend servers (concurrently) run:
+- After installing the dependencies, to start the the backend and frontend servers (concurrently) run:

 ```zsh
 npm run dev